IlyaLab/Pan-Cancer-Cell-Cell-Comm-Net/README.md

     - Also, much of the data and results are stored in Google BigQuery tables.
     - See Analysis/SQL for examples of how to query the weighted tables and various summaries.

+6. How do I make plots?
+    - See the notebook in Analysis: plots.ipynb.

 ## Table of contents: